 - 2 Tsp Garlic, minced

-Stir together pumpkin pie spice, brown sugar, and thyme in small bowl.
+Stir together pumpkin pie spice, brown sugar, and thyme in a small bowl.
 Blend in remaining ingredients, mixing to form a paste.
-Place pork tenderloin in resealable plastic bag; pour paste mixture over tenderloin.
+Place pork tenderloin in a resealable plastic bag; pour paste mixture over tenderloin.
 Press excess air out of bag and seal.
 Gently roll tenderloin in bag, coating tenderloin with paste mixture.
-Marinate pork in refrigerator, turning bag over once, 8 to 10 hours or overnight.
+Marinate pork in the refrigerator, turning bag over once, 8 to 10 hours or overnight.

 Preheat oven to 450 degrees F. Remove pork tenderloin from marinade; discard marinade.